 The Bay of Pigs — it seems that the CIA sabotaged its own operation in order to try to force President Kennedy into ordering a full-scale invasion of Cuba.
 For details see Michael D. Morrissey's The Bay of Pigs Revisited.

-Newsgroup and Mailing ListThere was a Usenet newsgroup concerned with the CIA, alt.politics.org.cia.
+Newsgroup and Mailing ListThere used to be a Usenet newsgroup concerned with the CIA, alt.politics.org.cia.
 Here are some postings from this newsgroup.

-There was a mailing list concerned with the drug-smuggling activities of the CIA: the CIADRUGS mailing list.
-See some messages to this list.
+There used to be a mailing list concerned with the drug-smuggling activities of the CIA: the CIADRUGS mailing list.
+Here are some messages from this list.